flimflam-austin/hugo-cms-test/site/content/quick_reads/20180216-18-02-15-immigration-open-debate-update/index.md

       ## Immigration Debate Hits Dead End…For Now

-      > ‘No one comes out a winner in this.
-We tried everything.’
+      > "No one comes out a winner in this.
+We tried everything."